-Prior to the announcement of its invention of the POET Optical Interposer in January of 2018, the Company had focused its efforts on the integration of multiple functions into a single chip or multiple devices into a single multi-chip package.
-The acquisition in 2015 and subsequent operation of DenseLight Semiconductors, Pte.
-Ltd. ("DenseLight"), a Singapore-based company that owns and operates a compound semiconductor fabrication facility, anticipated a trend in the market away from the use of Gallium Arsenide (GaAs), favoring the frequencies generated by Indium Phosphide (InP) lasers for use within datacenter, datacenter to datacenter, and datacenter to metro communications.
-Beginning as early as 2017, POET directed DenseLight to focus on the development of lasers in those frequencies used for data communications applications in addition to its traditional focus on lasers used for sensing devices.
-Beginning in 2018, those efforts were further focused on the production of devices that would be compatible for use with the Optical Interposer platform.
-Once sufficient development work had been performed to demonstrate that those lasers could be built reliably to POET's specifications, the Company decided to adopt a "fab light" strategy, common among semiconductor companies, and divest its physical fabrication operations through the sale of DenseLight, which it completed in November of 2019.
+Prior to the announcement of its invention of the POET Optical Interposer in January of 2018, the Company had focused its efforts on the integration of multiple functions into a single chip or multiple devices into a single multichip package..
+Beginning in 2017, POET designed lasers for data communications applications and directed DenseLight a former subsidiary of the Company, to build such lasers in addition to its line of lasers used for sensing devices. and later designed lasers of both types to be compatible with its Optical Interposer platform., In 2019 the Company decided to adopt a "fab light" strategy, common among semiconductor companies, and divested its fabrication operations through the sale of DenseLight, in November of that year.
 Since the announcement of the invention of the Optical Interposer, virtually all the R&D spending in the Company has been dedicated to development of the Optical Interposer as a platform technology, suitable for the design of multiple products, product generations, applications and extensions.
 This included the development of multiple features embedded in the Optical Interposer that enhance its utility, and the design and development of compatible active devices that are unique to the Optical Interposer platform.